 You can use Cardamom in various ways.
 It is very versatile and is known for its distinctive uses.
 Take advantage of its versatility with the following tips.

 • Spice up an ice cream.
 Substitute vanilla with Cardamom the next time you will make an ice cream base.
 Split the cardamom pod and leave the seeds to infuse in the milk.
-Let it cool and strain afterwards.
+Let it cool and strain afterward.
 Then process the ice cream as usual.

 • Make cardamom sugar.
 Split the cardamom pod to release the tiny seeds.
-Place the seeds in the mortar and pestle and add one teaspoon sugar.
+Place the seeds in the mortar and pestle and add one teaspoon of sugar.
 Grind until you achieve a fluffy and powdery mix.
 Use the sugar to sweeten your coffee and tea or to add flavor to some beverages.

 • Make a tea out of Cardamom.
-Rub the Cardamom leaves in order to emit aroma.
+Rub the Cardamom leaves in order to emit an aroma.
 Pour hot water on it and you now have a flavorful tea.